Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 • Fees and commissions

-• Certain self-employment costs
+• Certain self-employment expenses

 1. Vehicle or Bicycle Expenses